bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 The events are guaranteed to be processed **exactly-once**.
 The key idea of exactly-once processing lies in a group **checkpoint**.
 That means all producers and consumers of a stream are bunched into a group and do a checkpoint automatically fixing the current state.
 Moreover, a user can initialize a checkpoint whenever it is necessary.

-The streaming layer allows handling the idea of **parallelism** through multi-partitioning.
+The idea of **parallelism** is implemented via multi-partitioning in streams.
 A **partition** is a part of a data stream allocated for convenience in stream processing.
 Upon creation, every stream gets a certain amount of partitions.
 The parallelism is enabled by dividing existing partitions fairly among module's instance tasks and thus scaling the data processing.

 SJ-Platform fulfills the idea of **fault-tolerance** as its architecture prevents the whole system from stopping operation completely in case of module failure.
 In such case when a live data stream processing fails in one module, the module is restarted by Marathon.
 Within the module, if the module runs in a parallel mode (several tasks are set in module's instance parameters) and one of the tasks fails, the whole system does not stop processing.
 The task is restarted.